Charlevoix (federal electoral district)

-The district was created in the British North America Act of 1867.
+The district was created in the British North America Act 1867.
 It was abolished in 1914 when it was merged into Charlevoix—Montmorency.
 The district was created again in 1947 from Charlevoix—Saguenay.
 It was abolished again in 2003 when it was redistributed into Charlevoix—Montmorency and Manicouagan ridings.

 The best-known person to represent this riding is Brian Mulroney who was Member of Parliament for the riding, for part of his term as Prime Minister of Canada, from 1988 to 1993.

 Members of Parliament

 This riding elected the following members of the House of Commons of Canada: